JoshTrim/themasterlist/README.md

 ## Licence

 Copyright © 2026 Josh Trim.
 The Master List is free software distributed under the [GNU General Public License version 3](LICENSE).

-2. Add a review screen for ambiguous song matches before each export.
-3. Add photos, ratings, support acts, and filtering by artist, venue, city, or year.